chain4travel/camino-docs/docs/camino-messenger/cancellation.md

   end
 ```

->tbc: can the Distributor reject the supplier initiated cancellation?
-Or is it only possible to accept or not respond?
->tbc: *enforced cancellation* for some edge cases

 ### Supplier-Initiated Cancellation
 Supplier can initiate cancellations for example in case an excursion cannot take
+place due to weather conditions, a flight is cancelled, a hotel is overbooked or
-place due to weather conditions, etc. We will extend this section in the future
+damaged due to disasters, etc. We will extend this section in the future to
-to include alternatives, so that instead of cancelling the excursion a modification
+include alternatives, so that instead of cancelling the service a modification
-to tomorrow when the weather if fine can be offered.
+to alternatives can be offered.

 When a supplier initiates a cancellation, the process differs slightly: